hsandt/sonic-pico8/README.md

 * `./build.sh itestplayercharacter itest_light`
 * `./run.sh itestplayercharacter itest_light`

+## Modding

+You can modify the spritesheet used in the build pipeline by running the custom Sublime Text build command `p8tool: edit data`, or in the shell: `pico8 -run data/data.p8`.

+This will open the cartridge `data.p8` in PICO-8.
+This cartridge contains only assets, and no code at all.
+Make your changes, save the cartridge, then build the project to see your result.

+For fast iterations, you can also directly modify assets while running the built game, but remember your changes are temporary and will be overwritten by the next build.
+To preserve your changes, you must save the cartridge, open it and copy the data parts (`__gfx__`, `__gff__`, `__map__`, `__sfx__` and `__music__`) and replace them in `data.p8` manually.

+Alternatively, to edit the spritesheet in your favorite editor:

+1. Export it from PICO-8 with the PICO-8 command `export spritesheet.png`
+2. Edit it in your favorite editor
+3. Import it back to PICO-8 with the PICO-8 command `import spritesheet.png`

-### New project
+## New project

-If you use the scripts of this project to create a new game, in order to use build command *p8tool: edit data* you need to create a pico8 file at data/data.p8 first.
-To do this, open PICO-8, type *save data*, then copy the boilerplate file to data/data.p8.
+If you use the scripts of this project to create a new game, in order to use build command `p8tool: edit data` you need to create a pico8 file at data/data.p8 first.
+To do this, open PICO-8, type `save data`, then copy the boilerplate file to data/data.p8.

 ## Runtime third-party libraries